 This well-equipped shop allows us to rebuild most any gasoline or diesel motor.
 We can deck, bore, mill, hone, balance, recondition, press and grind.
 Bring us your tired engines, heads, pistons, rods, crankshafts, blocks, valves, rotating assemblies - we’ll check them over for damage (we have a Magnaflux machine as well), work them over and return them as good as – or better than - new.
 While it’s often less expensive to buy a complete engine off the shelf, in those cases where replacements are no longer available or when maintaining part number matching is important, we can help!

 Interestingly, Zakira’s (zuh-kih-ruz) origins are not those of a typical auto repair facility.
 In fact, the shop didn’t actually begin as a commercial enterprise at all; rather, it started life as a repository and race-prep facility for Dean Butler, the Cincinnati businessman who founded LensCrafters and Vision Express.
 An avid collector and racer of vintage cars, Dean bought an old Cincinnati Bell building in Fairfax in the early 1990s to house his collection and provide a location in which he could repair, maintain and prepare his various cars for racing.
 Driven by his interest in Miller and other early race cars, Zakira’s soon established a strong reputation as a restoration facility, eventually opened its doors to public commerce and built / restored / raced some amazing cars over the following two decades.
-As Dean’s focus later turned elsewhere, he sold the shop to local businessman and auto enthusiast Taras Tatarko, who had been a happy customer for 15 years.
+As Dean’s focus later turned elsewhere, he sold the shop to local businessman and auto enthusiast Taras Tatarko, a happy customer of 15 years.

 Since the change in ownership, Zakira’s has moved to a brand new 20,000sf facility in Blue Ash, Ohio and broadened its scope to include European, Japanese and American classic and enthusiast cars from the 1900s to the 2000s.
 Although able to repair almost any vehicle, the shop is increasingly focused on Porsche sports cars as well as Defenders, Land Cruisers and select 4wd trucks.
 Still, any time you might visit the shop you will see vehicles from every decade and from every category.